 Sec.
 26-49-2.
-Hunting dog training areas
+Hunting Dog Training Areas

-- (a) The size of the area where dog training is permitted shall be not more than 300 acres; however, the area where the shooting of birds will be permitted in connection with dog training shall be not less than five acres nor more than ten acres in size and shall be in a single block. - (b) The external boundaries of the dog training area shall be conspicuously posted and the area where the shooting of birds is permitted in connection with dog training shall be adequately posted by the permittee at intervals of not more than 100 feet with conspicuous signs of a size not less than $11'' \times$; 16''.
-These signs shall include the name of the permittee and the words "Regulated Dog Training Area . . .
-Authorized under regulations of the Department of Environmental Protection." - (c) The area where the shooting of birds is permitted in connection with dog training shall be in a location that does not conflict with any reasonable prior public interest, shall be suitable for the purpose, where the discharge of firearms will not endanger public safety, and shall be on or in close proximity to the private shooting preserve, game farm or commercial kennel of the permittee. - (d) Only artificially propagated pheasants, chukar partridge, quail, ducks and pigeons of either sex may be liberated and shot. - (e) All birds liberated shall be full-winged and capable of maintaining normal flight and shall be in a condition suitable to maintain themselves in the wild. - (f) No game bird or pigeon shall be permanently confined on the area where shooting is permitted in connection with the training of dogs by the use of any device. - (g) All birds after they are shot in connection with dog training, shall be identified with a tag obtained from the department at a fee of ten cents each. - (h) The permittee shall keep accurate written daily records which shall be open to inspection by any duly authorized representative of the department at any reasonable time.
-These records shall include - (1) the name of each person hunting on the area, the day the person was hunting and the amount of game, pheasant, quail, chukar partridge, and ducks taken each day. - (2) The number of all pheasants, quail, chukar partridge, and ducks liberated on the area included in the permit, together with the dates when such birds were liberated.
+(a) The size of the area where dog training is permitted shall be not more than 300 acres; however, the area where the shooting of birds will be permitted in connection with dog training shall be not less than five acres nor more than ten acres in size and shall be in a single block.

+(b) The external boundaries of the dog training area shall be conspicuously posted and the area where the shooting of birds is permitted in connection with dog training shall be adequately posted by the permittee at intervals of not more than 100 feet with conspicuous signs of a size not less than 11" X 16".
+These signs shall include the name of the permittee and the words "Regulated Dog Training Area ...
+Authorized under regulations of the Department of Energy and Environmental Protection."

+(c) The area where the shooting of birds is permitted in connection with dog training shall be in a location that does not conflict with any reasonable prior public interest, shall be suitable for the purpose, where the discharge of firearms will not endanger public safety, and shall be on or in close proximity to the private shooting preserve, game farm or commercial kennel of the permittee.

+(d) Only artificially propagated pheasant, chukar partridge, quail, ducks and pigeons of either sex may be liberated and shot.

+(e) All birds liberated shall be full-winged and capable of maintaining normal flight and shall be in a condition suitable to maintain themselves in the wild.

+(f) No game bird or pigeon shall be permanently confined on the area where shooting is permitted in connection with the training of dogs by use of any device.

+(g) All birds after they are shot in connection with dog training, shall be identified with a tag furnished at no cost by the Department of Energy and Environmental Protection upon which the permittee shall have written their name and the date of taking.
+The department shall furnish said tags to any such permittee electronically through the department's website and in the applicable annual Connecticut Hunting and Trapping Guide.

+(h) The permittee shall keep accurate written daily records which shall be open to inspection by any duly authorized representative of the department at any reasonable time.
+These records shall include:

+(1) The name of each person hunting on the area, the day the person was hunting and amount of game, pheasant, quail, chukar partridge and ducks taken each day.

+(2) The number of all pheasants, quail, chukar partridge, and ducks liberated on the area included in the permit, together with the dates when such birds were liberated.
 Not later than thirty days following the period for which the permit was issued, the permittee shall submit to the department, a true copy of his records on forms provided by the department.
+(Effective January 1, 1992; Amended September 9, 2013)

+Subject Training of Bird Dogs By Use of Live Pheasants